s-amberg/cpla/week07/README.md

 In the following exercises you will practice the implementation of you own iterator types.
 You will create an iterator for input streams, for creating a sequence of numbers and eventually for your own `BoundedBuffer`.

-## TESTAT 2: BoundedBuffer with iterators (const and non-const) and allowing non-default-constructible elements
+## TESTAT 2: BoundedBuffer with iterators (const and non-const) and allowing non-default-constructible elements (from last week)

 Due date: Sunday 14.
 April 2019 23:59